South Africa Detects New Covid-19 Variant: Scientists - UrduPoint

 South Africa Detects New Covid-19 Variant: Scientists

-Scientists in South Africa said Thursday they had detected a new Covid-19 variant with multiple mutations, in an announcement that came after a recent rise in infection number

-Johannesburg, (UrduPoint / Pakistan Point News - 25th Nov, 2021 ) :Scientists in South Africa said Thursday they had detected a new Covid-19 variant with multiple mutations, in an announcement that came after a recent rise in infection numbers.
+Johannesburg, (UrduPoint / Pakistan Point News - 25th Nov, 2021 ) :Scientists in South Africa said Thursday they had detected a new Covid-19 variant with multiple mutations, blaming it for a surge in infection numbers.

 "Unfortunately we have detected a new variant which is a reason for concern in South Africa," virologist Tulio de Oliveira told a hastily-called news conference.